New Orleans Bucket List for Foodies

 Commander’s Palace

 One of the most famous restaurants in New Orleans, Commander’s Palace serves upscale Creole inspired dishes in the heart of the Garden District.
 A great stop for lunch after visiting the Lafayette Cemetery.
-Located at 1403 Washington Ave.
+Location: 1403 Washington Ave.

 Compère Lapin

-James Beard Award winner, Chef Nina Compton creatively blends Caribbean and Creole cuisines into delectable dishes like Shrimp Pasta with Rundown Sauce and Smoked Fish Dip (some of my favorites).
-The lovely atmosphere of the open, artsy space helps make a memorable meal.
-Located at 535 Tchoupitoulas St.
+James Beard Award winner Chef Nina Compton creatively blends elements of Caribbean and Creole cuisines into delectable dishes like Shrimp Pasta with Rundown Sauce and Smoked Fish Dip (some of my favorites).
+The lovely atmosphere of the open, artsy space also helps make a memorable meal.
+Location: 535 Tchoupitoulas St.

 Arnaud’s

 Known as a celebration restaurant in New Orleans since 1918, Arnaud’s French Quarter fine dining experiences include a jazz brunch, a 6-course tasting menu, and an elaborate French 75 menu.
-Located at 813 Bienville St
+Location: 813 Bienville St.

 Court of Two Sisters

 One of the best deals in Vieux Carré, brunch on the charming patio at the Court of Two Sisters will put a smile on your face.
-Located at 613 Royal St.
+Location: 613 Royal St.

 GW Fins

-Known as one of the best seafood restaurants in New Orleans, GW Fins is one of the few places serving Royal Red Shrimp, the huge shrimp on my USA food bucket list that I drove to Alabama for.
-Located at 808 Bienville St
+Known as one of the best seafood restaurants in New Orleans, GW Fins is one of the few places serving Royal Red Shrimp, the huge shrimp on my USA food bucket list that I specifically drove to Alabama for.
+Location: 808 Bienville St.

 Best New Orleans Food Tours